 \subsection{Handover Analysis}

 This subsection highlights the performance of the proposed algorithms in terms of average number of master AP handovers, pilot assignment decisions and average cluster size serving a given UE.
-First, Fig.~\ref{CFvsUDN_pilots} plots the average pilot sequence change rate for all UEs in the network for different maximum cluster sizes in comparison to the UDN topology.
+First, Fig.~\ref{agaisntK} plots the average pilot sequence change rate for all UEs in the network in comparison to the UDN topology.
 Surprisingly, the pilot change rate for the cell-free topology is lower than that of the UDN.
 The reason behind this is that the cell-free network allows cooperation between the APs, forming a serving set of APs to each UE.
 The APs in the vicinity of the UE are thus more likely to have the assigned pilot by the previous master AP already reserved for that UE.
-In addition, our proposed solution limits the necessary pilot changes to the case when there exists a master AP change, such that the new master AP neither has the assigned pilot free nor belongs to the current serving set of the UE (meaning that it has the pilot already reserved for that UE).
+In addition, our proposed solution limits the necessary pilot changes to the case when there exists a master AP handover, such that the new master AP neither has the assigned pilot free nor belongs to the current serving set of the UE (meaning that it has the pilot already reserved for that UE).